 Lieutenant Hopwood, during his 33 years in Law Enforcement, has served as patrol officer, undercover drug investigator, and detective.
 He was promoted to Detective Sergeant, and for the past eleven years has been a Lieutenant overseeing the CID or Patrol Division.
 Lieutenant Hopwood was appointed the Acting Police Chief for the agency in 2016/2017 before transferring back to Lieutenant.

-The Patrol Division is commanded by Lieutenant Gabriel Garcia.
+The Patrol Division is commanded by Lieutenant Isaac Jackson.
 The Patrol Division consists of four patrol shifts, Traffic Unit, Crime Suppression Unit, Canine Unit and Red Light Camera Officer.
 Members of the Patrol Division are the most visible and important members of the department.
 Committed to the Community Policing philosophy, the Uniform Patrol Division of the Haines City Police Department provides public safety services 24 hours a day, 7 days a week, 365 days a year, and responds to emergency and non-emergency calls for service.
 The Patrol Division played a key role in answering over 20,000 calls for service within the jurisdictional boundaries of the City of Haines City in 2017.
 For operational purposes, the City is divided into 4 patrol beats, with officers assigned to each.